- Scientists haven’t yet discovered a way to prevent Alzheimer’s disease (AD).

 Engaging in mental exercises seems to create or contribute to your “cognitive reserve.”
 In other words, you develop additional neurons and pathways in your brain.
 Why is this important?

 Compelling research suggests seniors who spend most of their time in their immediate home environment are almost twice as likely to develop AD compared to those who travel more.
-These findings, however, may also reflect the general health of individuals.
+These findings, however, may also reflect the general health of the individuals.

-Still it’s well documented that being engaged with your surroundings is good for your mental, physical, and emotional health.
+The Mayo Clinic advises that being engaged with your surroundings is good for your mental, physical, and emotional health.

 When older adults with AD engage in aerobic exercise, it improves their psychological and behavioral symptoms.

-Foods high in folate (folic acid) and other B vitamins (such as B6 and B12) have been shown to lower homocysteine levels.
+Foods high in folate (folic acid) and other B vitamins (such as B-6 and B-12) have been shown to lower homocysteine levels.
 Whether or not increasing these B vitamins in one’s diet might offer a protective effect for AD is yet unknown.

-Some good sources of folate include:
+Some good food sources of folate include:

 - romaine lettuce